timqian/blog/posts/one-year-indie-hacker.md

 date: 2020-05-18
 ---

-About one years ago, I quit my job and started my career as an indie hacker.
+About one year ago, I quit my job and started my career as an indie hacker.
 My goal was to reach $1000 monthly revenue in one year.
-The year soon passed, unfortunately but not surprisingly, I failed.
-But as a summarize to this journey, I would like to share some data and thoughts here with you.
+The year soon passed, unfortunately, but not surprisingly, I failed.
+But as a summary of this journey, I would like to share some data and thoughts here with you.

 ### Projects I made